How to Apply

 - A printed copy of your appointment letter.

 - DS-160 confirmation page.

 - One photograph taken within the last six months.

 - Original visa fee payment receipt.

-- Your current and previous passport with visa.
+- Your current passport (valid for more than 6 months) and previous passport with visa.

-- Others documents specific for the visa type you will be applying for such as Form I-797, Form I-20, Form DS-2019, SEVIS fee receipt, etc.
+- Others documents specific to the visa type you will be applying for such as Form I-797, Form I-20, Form DS-2019, SEVIS fee receipt, etc.

 If the interviewing consular officer approves the visa, then 3-5 days after your appointment, you may pick up your passport with the visa from the Cargo Expreso location you selected when scheduling your appointment.
 Read more.